syncfusion-content/winui-docs/winui/Calendar-DateRangePicker/Calendar-UI-Customization.md

 ---
 layout: post
-title: Dropdown Calendar in Calendar DateRangePicker control | Syncfusion
+title: UI Customization in Calendar DateRangePicker control | Syncfusion
 description: This page explain how to customize the dropdown calendar of the WinUI Calendar DateRangePicker (SfCalendarDateRangePicker) control.
 platform: winui
 control:  SfCalendarDateRangePicker
 documentation: ug
 ---

-# Dropdown Calendar in WinI Calendar DateRangePicker
+# Calendar UI Customization in WinI Calendar DateRangePicker

 This section describes how to select a date range from dropdown calendar and customization options available in `Calendar DateRangePicker` control.

 ## Change dropdown alignment

 You can change the alignment of the dropdown calendar as full, center, left, right, top or bottom edge by using the `DropDownPlacement` property.
-The default value of `DropDownPlacement` property is `Auto`.
+The default value of `DropDownPlacement` property is `Bottom`.

 N> If you change the dropdown alignment by using `DropDownPlacement` property and there is not sufficient space, then `Calendar DateRangePicker` smartly shifts the dropdown calendar alignment.